Executive Rehab Treatment Centers for Drug and Alcohol Addiction

 Executives might fear losing their jobs when they enter a program for addiction.
 However, it is important to note that people with mental illness and substance use disorders are protected by federal law.

-Basic Aspects of Drug Rehab
+Basic Aspects of Substance Abuse Treatment

 There are some aspects of treatment programs that are similar across the board, no matter where a person chooses to seek treatment.